jhlagado/ASMOV/README.md

 In this example, the variable x is assigned the value 10 and the variable y is assigned the value 20.
 The "if...else" operator then checks to see if x is greater than y.
 If it is, then the string "x is greater than y" is returned.
 Otherwise, the string "y is greater than x" is returned.
 The value of the "if...else" operator is then assigned to the variable z.
 Finally, the value of z is printed to the console.

-Here is another example of the "if...else" operator in MINTY.
+Here is another example of the "if...else" operator in ASMOV.
 This time, instead of creating a string just to print it, the following code conditionally prints text straight to the console.

 ```